Adding a Stained Glass Window

 This week we will be showing how Adding a Stained Glass Window can add privacy to a bathroom window.

 Hi everyone, I have a really fun little DIY this week I am so excited to share with everyone.
-After much decision making over whether to add a permanent stain glass window to our master bathroom, we opted to go with these lovely vintage reclaimed window hangings.
+After much decision making over whether to add a permanent stain glass window to our on suite bathroom, we opted to go with these lovely vintage reclaimed window hangings.
 So today I am sharing how I went about adding a stained glass window above my garden tub.These days most homes have beautiful picture windows installed above garden tubs, which architecturally speaking are beautiful.
 However, in the day to day life of a neighborhood setting, this can hold a few challenges as homes are being built next to each other, and builders do not take into account “oh these people might have direct views into each others homes” LOL!

 While a lot of homeowners choose to install permanent stained glass windows; here are a few thing you might want to keep in mind when doing so: